Jefferson227/busca-cinema/README.md

 Busca Cinema (or Find a Theater, translated from portuguese) is a simple app to show the current movies on theaters and its sessions' informations such as rooms, time, 3D, 2D, subtitled, etc.

-Initially it's using a specific API that only fetches data from Fortaleza city in Brazil.
-The future idea is to expand it making it useful worldwide.
-But for instance, this is just a sample of what it can do.
+For while it's divided into two branches:

+* `master` only for my city (Fortaleza, Brazil)
+* `feature/find-a-theater` for cities all over Canada

+## The backend
+It's another project that I also keep [here](https://github.com/Jefferson227/busca-cinema-backend) on GitHub.

-## The App
+## The app
-Here is the app running https://buscacinema.com if you want to check this out.
+Here is the app running https://buscacinema.com (the brazilian version) if you want to check this out.

+Here is the link for the canadian version: https://find-a-theater.firebaseapp.com

 ****